wso2/docs-is/en/identity-server/6.0.0/docs/includes/local-outbound-for-request-path-oauth.md

-1. Expand the **Local & Outbound Authentication Configuration** section and further expand the **Request Path Authentication Configuration** subsection.
+1. Expand the **Local & Outbound Authentication Configuration** section and then further expand the **Request Path Authentication Configuration** subsection.

 2. Select **OAuth Bearer** from the dropdown list and click **Add**.